 Let’s create a Table which will be having foreign keys.

 Create table orders ( Id integer, Date date, Cust_id integer foreign key references Customers(Id), Amount integer, Primary key(Id));

-In the above statements, we have created orders table with ID as primary key and Cust_id as reference key, i.e. a foreign key which is referring to the primary key of customers table.
+In the above statements, we have created the orders table with ID as primary key and Cust_id as reference key, i.e. a foreign key which is referring to the primary key of the customers table.

 #Creating a foreign key using ALTER statement